fulldecent/freescout-sidebar-webhook/README.md

 </html>
 ```

-Anything included in the `<body>` tag will be injected into the sidebar.
 You can optionally set a title in the document and it will be used as the panel title in the sidebar:

 ```html
 <html>